jespen/studioclay/SHOP_SETUP.md

 - **Product Categories**: Add categories to organize products
 - **Product Search**: Implement search functionality for the shop
 - **Product Variations**: Support for product variations such as size, color, etc.
-- **Order Management**: Enhance admin dashboard for art order management
+- **Order Management**: Further enhance admin dashboard for art order management with reporting